stmilne/icdsHelp/docs/15_RoarRestricted.md

 RR users can move data between their group storage and the group's staging area on the data manager node;
-but only approved data administrators can move data between the group's staging area and the outside world (see diagrams below).
+but only approved data administrators can move data between the staging area and the outside world
+(see diagrams below).

 ![Roar Restricted Outbound Transfer Workflow Diagram](img/RROutboundTransfer.png)